palmerhq/monorepo-starter/README.md

 ## Overview

 The repository is powered by [Lerna](https://github.com/lerna/lerna) and [Yarn](https://yarnpkg.com/en/).
-Lerna is reponsible for bootstrapping, installing, symlinking all of the packages/apps together.
+Lerna is responsible for bootstrapping, installing, symlinking all of the packages/apps together.

 ### What's inside